María Payá Acevedo: 2015

 On 11 May 2015, after almost two years in exile, Payá returned to Cuba to visit her father's grave.
 “I return to Havana as a Cuban citizen, with all my documentation,” she said, “but I also go back exercising the right that entitles all Cubans — even if the law recognizes it or not — to return to our country at our own discretion.”
 Asked by an interviewer whether her visit was temporary or permanent, she replied: “Where I am visiting is the United States.
 I interrupted this visit to come to my own country.
 These definitions of final departure, of living forever in one country or another, belong to the language of totalitarianism.
 The Cuban government still keeps intact the power to decide whose departure is permanent and who is not allowed to return.”
 Asked whether she saw herself as a future leader, she replied: “I do not want to speak for Cubans because Cubans never elected me.
 I have a proposal: that Cubans have a voice.”

 In July 2015 Payá went to the new Cuban embassy in Washington with a letter from her mother requesting autopsy reports for Oswaldo Payá and Harold Cepero, but embassy officials, who saw her through a window, did not answer the door and summoned the police.

-Writing in November 2015 after the jihadist massacre in Paris, she recalled a visit to that city two years earlier.
+Writing after the November 2015 jihadist massacre in Paris, she recalled a visit to that city two years earlier.
 Visiting the Eiffel Tower, she had heard a variety of languages being spoken around her and thought: “this is the sound of freedom of movement.
 Something thousands of Cubans have not had.”
 She now noted wryly, however, that this freedom of movement had also made possible the jihadist massacre.
 “Solidarity,” she concluded, “is no longer a question of altruism but of survival.
 We do not ask for whom the bell tolls.
 As in Paris and so in Havana, it tolls for all of us.”

 In December 2015, Payá was elected president of the Latin American Youth Network for Democracy at its congress in Costa Rica.
 She then led a delegation from the Latin American Network of Youth for Democracy to Venezuela to observe legislative elections.
 The purpose, she said, was to convey a “signal of solidarity” to Venezuelan democrats.
 While in Venezuela she held an event with Lilian Tintori, wife of Leopoldo Lopez, to call for his release from prison.